 News & Events

-Today, MIM is serving critical performance applications in a wide range of industries and products including, automotive, aerospace and defense, consumer electronics, dental implants and instruments, electronic and fiber optic connectors, hermetic packages, surgical instruments and implants, power and hand tools, hardware and sporting gear.
+Today, MIM is serving critical performance applications in a wide range of industries and products including, automotive, aerospace, consumer electronics, dental implants and instruments, electronic and fiber optic connectors, hermetic packages, surgical instruments and implants, power and hand tools, hardware and sporting gear.

 Products most appropriate for MIM usually have the following characteristics.